cris178/typemoon/README.md

 npm install aws-amplify aws-amplify-react //We need to interact with the appsync api using react.

+# Hosting

+AWS hosting allows for you're app to have CI/CD capabilities through Github.
+The main branch will be checked for changes and then built and deployed by AWs.
+AWS also allows for existing domains to connect to the web app.

 # AWS Amplifly

 Initialized the project using the AWS amplify cli.
 The amplify cli is a command line interface that allows us to select which AWS services we would want.